 15:56 Use of Money Market Funds for liquidity management

 25:29 How does Cash Smart get higher returns than bank deposits?

-30:39 Projected yields and historical returns of Fullerton SGD Cash Fund, LionGlobal Enhanced Liquidity Fund and UOB United SGD Fund
+30:39 Projected Yield and historical return of Fullerton SGD Cash Fund, LionGlobal Enhanced Liquidity Fund and UOB United SGD Fund

-37:21 Projected yields of Endowus Cash Smart Core and Enhanced
+37:21 Projected Yield of Endowus Cash Smart Core and Enhanced

 43:00 Core and Enhanced performance during worst period in March